mlavi/calmbootcamp/udacity/hce/2/outline.md

         - Includes Calm Roles: RBAC levels of project admin, developer, consumer, operator (slide)
     - Quiz: match the role to privilege
         a.
 Review answer
-    - LAB/SIMULATION: create your first project
+    - LAB/SIMULATION: create your first Calm (not PC) project.
+      - Simulation is safer versus pre-create $STUDENTID-C2L2-demo project with $STUDENTID as a Project Admin to configure remaining properties.
         a.
 Create project \$STUDENTID-project
         b.
 Add yourself as a project administrator
         c.
 Add AHV cluster, do not use quotas.